BTMPL/react-on/README.md

 This is a sample repository showing how to setup a React working environment from scratch.
 Currently implemented:

-- babel with es2015 and React presets
+- babel with env and React presets
-- webpack 2.2.x
+- webpack 4.1
   - less, css, file-loaders with extract-text-webpack-plugin
-  - DirectoryNamed resolver plugin
   - hot module replacement
-- jest 0.19
+- jest
   - enzyme
 - eslint
   - eslint react rules